Black-backed jackal

 The black-backed jackal (Lupulella mesomelas) is a medium-sized canine native to eastern and southern Africa.
 These regions are separated by roughly 900 km.

 One region includes the southernmost tip of the continent, including South Africa, Namibia, Botswana and Zimbabwe.
 The other area is along the eastern coastline, including Kenya, Somalia, Djibouti, Eritrea, and Ethiopia.
 It is listed on the IUCN Red List as least concern due to its widespread range and adaptability, although it is still persecuted as a livestock predator and rabies vector.

-Compared to members of the genus Canis, the black-backed jackal is a very ancient species, and has changed little since the Pleistocene, being the most basal wolf-like canine.
 It has a reddish brown to tan coat and a black saddle that extends from the shoulders to the base of the tail.
 It is a monogamous animal, whose young may remain with the family to help raise new generations of pups.
 The black-backed jackal has a wide array of food sources, feeding on small to medium-sized animals, as well as plant matter and human refuse.

 It also plays a prominent role in African folklore, often depicted as a cunning and adaptable trickster figure.
 Despite ongoing conflict with humans due to livestock predation, its populations remain stable thanks to its resilience and adaptability across diverse landscapes.

 Taxonomy and evolution

 Johann Christian Daniel von Schreber named Canis mesomelas in 1775.
 It was later proposed as the genus Lupulella Hilzheimer 1906.

-The black-backed jackal has occupied eastern and southern Africa for at least 2–3 million years, as shown by fossil deposits in Kenya, Tanzania, and South Africa.
+The black-backed jackal has lived in eastern and southern Africa for at least 2–3 million years, as shown by fossil deposits in Kenya, Tanzania, and South Africa.
 Specimens from fossil sites in Transvaal are almost identical to their modern counterparts, but have slightly different nasal bones.
 As no fossils have been found north of Ethiopia, the species likely has always been sub-Saharan in distribution.
 The black-backed jackal is relatively unspecialised, and can thrive in a wide variety of habitats, including deserts, as its kidneys are well adapted for water deprivation.
 It is, however, more adapted to a carnivorous diet than the other jackals, as shown by its well-developed carnassial shear and the longer cutting blade of the premolars.

 Juliet Clutton-Brock and colleagues classified the black-backed jackal to be closely related to the side-striped jackal, based on cranial and dental characters.
 Studies on allozyme divergence within the Canidae indicate that the black-backed jackal and other members of the genus Canis are separated by a considerable degree of genetic distance.
 Further studies show a large difference in mitochondrial DNA sequences between black-backed jackals and other sympatric "jackal" species, consistent with divergence 2.3–4.5 million years ago.

 A mitochondrial DNA sequence alignment for the wolf-like canids gave a phylogenetic tree with the side-striped jackal and the black-backed jackal being the most basal members of this clade, which means that this tree is indicating an African origin for the clade.